 Misunderstanding What the Term System of Record

-The use of the term system of record comes from a profound lack of understanding as to what a system of record is (as you know Ahmed).
+The use of the term system of record comes from a profound lack of understanding of a record system.

 ERP vendors are substantially to blame for this, but ERP is not a system of record for fields.
 It does not originate.
 If we take a non-ERP application, that application will have fields that ERP does not have.

 So what is the system of record?
-It is the non-ERP application.
+It is a non-ERP application.

-Therefore the idea that ERP systems are “the system of record” is just false, and false in an easily provable way.
-Yet this term persists even though once you dig into the details, the concept easily falls apart.
+Therefore the idea that ERP systems are “the system of record” is false and false in an easily provable way.
+Yet this term persists even though once you dig into the details, the concept quickly falls apart.

 When Does the Term System of Record Normally Come Up?

 When the term comes up and who uses it tells us a lot about the term.
-We find it curious that people that use the term the most often tend to not work on the software side and are non-technical.
-Instead, they tend to work management.
+We find it curious that people who use the term often tend not to work on the software side and are non-technical.
+Instead, they tend to work in management.
 In all my daily technical discussions, I do not recall anyone using the term “system of record.”
-However, in the meetings with the high-level people or demos with a lot of salespeople involved all of a sudden, the term starts being uttered.
+However, in the meetings with the high-level people or demos with a lot of salespeople involved, all of a sudden, the term starts being uttered.

-This tells us that the word is a term of propaganda and a term of prestige adopted by non-technical people to seem like they are technically savvy.
+This tells us that the word is a term of propaganda and a term of prestige adopted by non-technical people to seem technically savvy.